suhas-sunder/grad_schl_spring_summer_2025/pervasive_mobile_computing/Lecture Notes/Lecture 1.md

 - 1991 was the important part about History.
 The rest prof doesn't care about when it comes to the history.
 - Pervasive computing has been around for a very long time.
 Since the 70's.
 ![](./images/20250623110605.png)
+- Above is not addition.
+It is multiplexer (I think this means that out of all the items listed above, it could include multiple elements but not all by the time it gets to pervasive computing)
 - Distributed systems consist of multiple interconnected devices or nodes working collaboratively to perform complex tasks, offering scalability, fault tolerance, and speed for applications like e-commerce, video rendering, and scientific computing.
+- Mainframe: large computer that manages all server information.
+Multiple users can connect to it to perform CRUD operations etc.
+	- Dummy terminals were monitors that had keyboard and mouse that would plug into the network via network cable.
+Once it connects to the server the commandlet cmd could be used to pull info from the server.
+		- Had a lot more disadvantages than advantages.
+Eg. if server dies everyone loses access.
+	- Mainly centralized
+	- Cannot use service when provider is off
+- Personal computer was the next stage: Shared the power of computational processes.
+- Pervasive computing era: Recent and future advancements.
+	- Have processors, memory, and are equal or more capable than personal computers.
+	- More computational power on the go.
+	- Decentralized
+	- Can use service while provider is off.
+Eg. Google maps
+- Heterogeneous Networks
+	- Networks from different network structures, protocols, or concepts
+- End-point application deployment
+	- Edge computing
+		- Eg. sensors in a farm.
+These sensors are placed in a way that temp of soil, level of humidity, etc. is sensed and readings are handled by local server to provide solution for increased productivity and control
+		- Not the same as cloud computing.
+Just serves a specific part of computational service.
+- Unpredictable variation in network quality
+	- Eg. if there isn't enough bandwidth available at times for the requirement of the device being used in that area.
+- Lowered trust and robustness of mobile elements
+	- In the past people were very against changes in technology, but over time the sentiment has been changing towards embracing new tech.
+- Concern for battery power consumption
+	- Apple watch may only stay charged for 1 day
+	- Some new watches might last for one to two weeks
+	- Electric cars are limited by availability of charge
+- Smart environment meaning interconnected devices, sensors, etc.
+	- All facilities required to implement smart application is available.
 -